 Would you like to use a ring sling but can’t decide on a brand?
 Well, with a little effort, you can make one yourself!
 It’s pretty simple, and you don’t even need sewing skills.

 To make your ring sling:

 - First, gather your supplies.
 You will need a woven wrap and a pair of rings.
 Use rings specifically made for ring slings so you know they will hold your baby’s weight.

-- Hold the wrap by the rings, grab the top rail, and put it around your back to the top rail is on the top of your shoulder and the shorter tail is folded closest to your back.
+- Hold the wrap by the rings, grab the top rail, and wrap it around your back so the top rail is on the top of your shoulder and the shorter tail is folded closest to your back.

-- Once the wrap is on your shoulder, you can tie it just as you would a ring sling.
+- Once the wrap is on your shoulder, you can secure it through the rings just as you would any store-bought ring sling.